Mattzobricks/MattzoControllers/src/MTC4BT/docs/Remote.md

 Input values of this function are the port number and value of the button.

 port 0 is port A

 port 1 is port B

+In combination with the values from the PURemote 0x01, 0x7f and 0xff it will combine to the the button pressed on the remote.

 ### Implementation hints for parseHWNetworkCommandMessage() Green button